genai-impact/ecologits/docs/methodology/proprietary_models.md

 # About proprietary models

 EcoLogits is designed to assess the environmental footprint of generative AI models, including both **open and proprietary models**, during the inference phase.
-Our methodology is based on **open science, data and models** to ensure **transparency** and **reproducibility**.
+Our methodology is based on **open science, data and models** to ensure **transparency** and **explainability**.
 However, evaluating proprietary models hosted by private AI providers **presents unique challenges due to limited access to their technical details**.

 This page explains our approach to modeling the environmental impacts of proprietary models and the **potential sources of inaccuracy**.
 We'll describe our methods for estimating model architectures and provide examples of how we make these estimations.
 Understanding these assumptions is **crucial** for users to interpret our results accurately and use EcoLogits with confidence.